jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Accelerometer

 #### *Rewrite this entire section*
-- Learned that Accelerometer is going to be used, and magnetometer is unnecessary for the project.
-So this section will be rewritten.
+- This section will be rewritten.
 Graphic of mag sensor readings should be swapped out for accelerometer readings.
 Push towards understanding what to do with the acc readings.
 Need to identify more specific steps for this project phase.